javieraespinosa/javieraespinosa.github.io/content/authors/espinosa/_index.md

 # Interests to show in About widget
 interests:
+- Data Centric Systems
 - Big Data
-- Data Centric Systems
-- Service & Cloud Computing
+- Cloud Computing
-- Urban Computing
 - Data Visualization

 # Education to show in About widget